 You have arrived.
+Plan to wear a mask when you enter the gift shop for registration and when riding the shuttle.
+Your temperature will be taken upon entry and you will need to sign a liability waiver.
 After checking in, you are assigned a private room with a bathroom and shower.
 These initial moments are a time to settle in and make yourself at home.
 You are able to meet Cloisters on the Platte staff, ask questions, get acquainted with the grounds, and meet others attending the retreat.

 All retreatants receive a special “Welcome Packet” containing a schedule of events, map and other information specific to your retreat weekend.
 At the Welcome table, we provide directions to get you orientated.